Idaho

 Specific instructions for registering and requesting an absentee ballot can be found at the Idaho Military and Overseas Citizens voting page.

-A person sentenced to the custody of the Idaho State Board of corrections has their right to vote in Idaho suspended.
+A person sentenced to the custody of the Idaho State Board of Corrections after the conviction of a felony has their right to vote in Idaho suspended.
 The right to vote is restored once the individual has satisfactorily completed all terms of imprisonment, probation, and parole to which they were sentenced.

 If an individual was convicted of a felony in another state or jurisdiction, they may register and vote in Idaho once they have satisfactorily completed all terms of imprisonment, probation, and parole to which you were sentenced in the other state or jurisdiction.

-An Idaho resident who has been convicted of a crime and is currently incarcerated for that conviction, may not vote.
+An Idaho resident who has been convicted of a felony and is currently incarcerated for that conviction, may not vote.

 Questions about voting in Idaho?